The Halesowen Wing Chun martial arts team has been developed around our passion, dedication, and respect.

 I enjoy learning and coming to class to train.

-I can understand things better in terms of using a technique technically and tactically in application, and I’m confident I will be more relaxed and flowing in the coming years.
+I can understand things better in terms of using a technique technically and tactically, and I’m confident I will be more relaxed and flowing in the coming years.

 I like to see people get better at what they are learning